 Master of Science in Mechanical Engineering - Degree Requirements

-There are two options to earning the master of science degree in mechanical engineering (MSME):
+There are three options to earning the master of science mechanical engineering (MSME) degree:

-Regardless of the option selected, a student must complete a graduate course in advanced mathematics.
+Regardless of the option selected, a student must complete a graduate course in advanced mathematics (MATH 5311 or equivalent).
 At least 18 hours (including the thesis or report) must be in the major area; at least six hours must be in a supporting area and can include courses outside the department.